top of page

 about.

 John Basil has directed 27 of the 37 Shakespeare plays, many of them staged at American Globe Theatre.
 As a founding member, and Producing Artistic Director of American Globe, he has become known for his dynamic, exciting & visceral approach to teaching, which incorporates a wide range of work including classical, contemporary, theater and film.
 During the company's 25 year run, John also directed on the NBC soap opera, “Another World”; completed seven seasons at Sarasota Opera; helped launch the Sedona Shakespeare Festival; and worked regionally, directing diverse and teaching works by Shakespeare, A.R.
 Gurney, and Neil Simon.
-He created AGT's innovative "Playing Shakespeare Series, and furthered his academic engagement with numerous institutions such as Columbia University’s Teachers College, Rutgers University, NYU, Penn State, and Elon University, to name a few.
+He created AGT's innovative "Playing Shakespeare Series, and furthered his academic engagement with numerous institutions such as Columbia University’s Teachers College, Elon University, FSU/Asolo Conservatory for Actor Training, NYU, Penn State, and Rutgers University, to name a few.
 John is a tenured professor at Marymount Manhattan College.

 John began his theatre career as an actor, studying with Stella Adler, Uta Hagen, and Mira Rostova, or also referred to as “The Three Sisters”.
 He went on to work the Williamstown Theatre Festival with Nikos Psacharopoulos.
 After studying with the Royal Shakespeare Theater’s John Barton, it all changed.